 Losing your home to Foreclosure can be devastating.
 The Law Offices of Allen A. Kolber, Esq. helps families save their homes.
 Our firm will use all legal means to stop Foreclosures immediately, even if your Foreclosure sale is scheduled for the next day.
 For over 25 years, our firm has been a legal resource to homeowners in the lower Hudson Valley.
 We defend homeowners from Foreclosure lawsuits in both the New York Supreme Courts and the U.S. Bankruptcy courts.
 If you need effective legal services from an experienced law firm, contact The Law Offices of Allen A. Kolber, Esq. for a consultation.

 If you are sued by your mortgage lender with a Foreclosure lawsuit, our office will:

 - Serve an Answer on your behalf and a Notice of Appearance, so that all court notices come immediately to our office via email and electronic notification.

 - In our formal Answer, we will assert defenses that must be asserted within 30 days of the lawsuit, such as the very real probability that the bank suing you does not even own your mortgage.

-The Law Offices of Allen A. Kolber, Esq. can file a Bankruptcy case and stop a foreclosure sale minutes before the actual sale is scheduled to take place.
+The Law Offices of Allen A. Kolber, Esq. can file a Bankruptcy case and stop a Foreclosure sale minutes before the actual sale is scheduled to take place.
 A Bankruptcy filing will stop a Foreclosure action:

-- During your 3-5 year Bankruptcy case, the automatic stay or immediate injunction stays in effect, preventing any creditor, including your mortgage lender, from proceeding with a collection effort, foreclosure action, or foreclosure sale.
+- During your 3 or 5-year Bankruptcy case, the automatic stay or immediate injunction stays in effect, preventing any creditor, including your mortgage lender, from proceeding with a collection effort, Foreclosure action, or Foreclosure sale.